ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 1
 Type of parameters: $string

-INPUT: TITLECASE(1)
+INPUT: TITLECASE("heLlO woRLd")
-OUTPUT: 1
+OUTPUT: "Hello World"
 ```

 ## MATCH

-check if strings are the same
+The match function `MATCH` check if strings are equal.
+If `$caseSensitive` is `TRUE`, then do not ignore case.

 Usage example: